The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 The tax treatment of non-cash dividends can be easily overlooked by taxpayers.
 It is good practice to include a note on this in the initial tax return information request letter or tax return information prompt sheet / checklist.

 In order to maintain cash balances, sometimes a company will offer the shareholder new shares in the company instead of a cash dividend.
 These shares, received in lieu of cash, are known as ‘stock dividends’ or ‘scrip dividends’.

 If an individual accepts new shares in place of the cash dividend, the individual is taxed on the cash equivalent of the shares received.
-The cash equivalent is usually the cash he would have received had he not chosen the stock alternative.
-However, if the difference between the cash forgone and the market value of the new shares is 15% or more of the market value of the new shares, the cash equivalent is the market value of the new shares.
+The cash equivalent is usually the cash they would have received had they not chosen the stock alternative.
+However, if the diff

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.